JulieKeisler/DRAGON/docs/source/Search_Operators/index.rst

             """
          self._target = variable

-Here is the example of a neighborhood defined for the `IntVar` variable.
+Here is an example of a neighborhood defined for the `IntVar` variable.
-The neighborhood picks the new values within an interval surrounding the current one.
-It is parameterized by an argument specifying the interval size.
+The neighborhood selects new values within an interval surrounding the current one, parameterized by an interval size:

 .. code-block:: python